 Mobiles and watches interact mostly by bluetooth signal when they are in close proximity, sensors help to locate devices accurately while broadband networks transfer information then servers store this data somewhere.

 The internet of things requires open formats and standard files for technology companies to utilise, so different components integrate universally.
 The value from wearable, mobile and broadband technologies is their capacity as well as capability to arrange information then transfer it fast.

 Therefore, it's crucial to have interoperable technology otherwise it isn't the internet of things and although open source community software may have some unknown vulnerabilities it does encourage innovation as well as transparency.

 It is ideal for developers to design protection into the internet of things from the start, which balances interoperability with privacy and security.

-Information technology doesn't have to know everything about people for optimal product experiences and quite often we share too much detail that doesn't bring tangible advantage, so we put ourselves at risk unnecessarily.
+Information technology doesn't have to know everything about people for optimal product interaction and quite often we share too much detail that doesn't bring tangible advantage, so we put ourselves at risk unnecessarily.

-To sync everything at home may seem like fun, but it could provide the possiblity for people to breach your privacy and security.
+To sync everything at home may seem like fun, but it could provide the possiblity for someone to breach your privacy and security.

 Also, who defines what is private information with the internet of things and how much to share for reference?

-Mobiles pair with vehicles easily now, doctors could legitimately review patient information on their phones before appointments and then sync their mobile to cars.
+Mobiles pair with vehicles seamlessly nowadays, doctors could legitimately review patient information on their phones before appointments and then sync their mobile to cars.